-Join Dave Schultze for an in-depth discussion in this video Rendering tips and tricks, part of Rendering Fundamentals with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Rendering tips and tricks, part of Rhino and V-Ray: Rendering.

 In this final video, I thought I would share a few more tips and tricks, that didn't seem to fit anywhere else.
 These are all pretty simple, but of course, high quality, or I wouldn't be talking about them now.
 Let's check em out.
 I'm noticing that our penguin has got a mis-colored lower beak here.
 So you can find out what material is assigned, by going to the properties panel.
 And then, under material, this tells you what's assigned, that's not the right material.
 We want to have the orange material and looking at the same place, it says penguin orange satin.